daos-stack/daos/utils/ansible/ftest/README.md

 ```

 When the previous *install* step has been done and the DAOS source code tests have been updated, the
 DAOS binaries could be build and reinstalled thanks to the `update` sub-command.
-This last one will
+This last one
-should be far more quicker than a full reinstall.
+should be far quicker than a full reinstall.

 ```bash
 /home/foo/daos/daos-make.sh -v -j 32 update